How to Get Your Partner On Board for Birth (Even If They’re Not Interested Yet)

 A Quick Story (Because I’ve Been There Too)

-Not just natural—
+Not just a low-intervention birth—

 He was nervous.